 I'm a Research Scientist at Apple.
-I work on making
+I lead a team of designers and researchers that work on making

 machine learning more useful and easier to use.
 I'm motivated by the following observation:

 Over the last two decades, the machine learning community has made amazing progress.

 Computers can recognize speech, diagnose cancer, and drive cars.
 Computers can do things